 They must be cognizant of those rules which have a direct bearing on the outcome of the game.
 Certain rules will govern how the coach must plan strategies that enable the athletes to successfully compete.
-Rules such as no face-off after a penalty call, now become vitally important to both teams as the play resumes immediately.
-The offensive team want to get their power play unit on the floor quickly before the thirty second clock runs down and the defensive team must worry about getting their man-down unit on the floor.
+Rules such as "dead ball personal fouls result in possession to the nonoffending team" are vitally important to both teams.
+When ball possession and time clock management are deciding factors in victory, it is the coach's role to educate their players in hopes of limiting or eliminating these situations.

 The teaching of basic skills also has a huge impact on the rules.
 Coaches are responsible for ensuring athletes know the correct methods of checking.
-Slashing, high sticking, illegal cross checking and back checking are a result of poor coaching.
-There are more efficient methods of performing the act of defensive play then the infractions which cause the aforementioned rules to be enforced.
+Uncontrolled slashing, players using illegal equipment, illegal bodychecking and hitting from behind are all a result of poor coaching.
+There are more effective methods of performing the act of defensive play then those infractions which cause the fore mentioned rules to be enforced.

 In order to ensure that the calls are consistent not only in a specific league or province but across the whole spectrum of lacrosse, the training methods must be dovetailed to project the same meaning.
-This coupled with strong ethics and a mutual respect between coaches, officials and athletes must be evident in order for the game to advance.
+This coupled with strong ethics and a mutual respect between coaches, officials and athletes must be evident on order for the game to advance.
 The natural response to these concerns is to look at the officiating and coaching programs for the answers.
 These two programs must be providing the leadership to keep lacrosse on track.
 For lacrosse it is not so much the need to change the rules as it is to ensure the rules are followed and are consistent.

-Everyone must be involved, the coaches, the officials, the athletes (Athlete Centered Approach), the officials and last but not least the executives.
+Everyone must be involved, the coaches, the officials, the athletes (athlete centered approach) and last but not least the executives.
 They are all entitled to be part of the decision-making process if they are to be responsible for the decisions made in regards to the rules and their interpretations.